tls-check/TLS-Check/README.md

 ##### • LibIDN

-If you want to use IDN domain names (with charactes other then US-ASCII, e.g. äöü.tld), LibIDN is needed.
+If you want to use IDN domain names (with characters other then US-ASCII, e.g. äöü.tld), LibIDN is needed.
 You should install it with the package manager of your OS, e.g. `apt-get install libidn11-dev` should do this on Debian and Ubuntu.

 ##### • Perl

-TLS-Check should work with an old Perl 5.10 and is tested with 5.14 and up.
+TLS-Check is written in Perl and should work with an old Perl 5.10 and is tested with 5.16 and up.

 * Perl is usually installed by your OS.
 Some Linux distributions deliver broken Perl packages and maybe you should install the perl default modules `perl-modules`. (untested, please report issues here)
 * If you don't want to (or can't) install all dependencies with the package manager of your OS, it may be better to install your own Perl to avoid conflicts with system packages.
 The best way is to use [perlbrew](http://perlbrew.pl) for this.
 A Perl without ithreads and full optimizations (-O3) is recommended.